hackerone/express-js-presentation/slides/slide-4.md

 </code></pre>

 Note:
 But a web app has multiple end points or pages.
 So,when we need more URLs, we can add a logic inside the callback and we're done.
-But that's not really maintainable. we need an abstracted layer which let's us write web apps in a more manageable way.
+But that's not really maintainable. we need an abstracted layer which let's us build web apps in a more manageable way.